 Application deadline EXTENDED to May 31st, 2019.
 Decisions will be announced June 14th, 2019.

-The Colonial Williamsburg Foundation– EXARC Fellowship is intended to advance the investigation and interpretation of archaeological and experimental archaeological heritage by supporting research and scholarship through a partnership between EXARC, the international organization of Archaeological Open-Air Museums (AOAM) and Experimental Archaeology, and the Colonial Williamsburg, America’s largest outdoor living history museum.
+The Colonial Williamsburg Foundation– EXARC Fellowship is intended to advance the research and scholarship of archaeological Open-air museums through a partnership between EXARC, the international organization of Archaeological Open-Air Museums (AOAM) and Experimental Archaeology, and the Colonial Williamsburg, America’s largest outdoor living history museum.

 This fellowship will fund a one month of scholarship in residence at the Colonial Williamsburg Foundation.
-Successful proposals will demonstrate potential to advance the understanding and practice of reconstructive and experimental archaeology and its interpretation through structured experimentation to recreate material culture, technology, or life-ways of the past.
-Applicants need experience in ancient technology, experimental archaeology or interpretation, applicable to 18th century colonial American times.
+Successful proposals will demonstrate potential to advance the understanding and practice of reconstructive and experimental archaeology, and its interpretation through structured experimentation to recreate material culture, technology, or life-ways of the past.
+Applicants need experience in open-air museums, ancient technology, experimental archaeology or interpretation, applicable to the 18th century.
 This can be of American, European or other origin.
 Fellows are expected to be in continuous residence at Colonial Williamsburg and to actively participate in the intellectual life of the Foundation's research, educational, and interpretive campus.